TommyJones/textmineR/cran-comments.md

 ### Resubmission
 This is a resubmission.
-In this version I have
+In this version I have addressed issues causing a compilation ERROR or Solaris.
+Specifically, I have

 * Replaced the C header "math.h" with the preferred "cmath"
 * Explicitly cast integers as double before performing sqrt